dvdqrng/one-list/DISTRIBUTION.md

 # Distribution and Installation Guide

-This guide explains how to build, distribute, and install your Notes List Electron app.
+This guide explains how to build, distribute, and install your One List Electron app.

 ## Built Files